 “Our clients and contractors are increasingly aware of the importance of arc flash studies to the safety of their electrical workers,” he added.
 “This is a good development and is reflective of a broader increased focus on safety.
 Studies like these are a very good investment, as they can literally be life-savers.”

-To learn more about arc flash studies and how they can benefit you, contact Jason Blubaugh, director of FSB’s electrical engineering department, at firstname.lastname@example.org or 405-840-2931.
+To learn more about arc flash studies and how they can benefit you, contact J.T.
+Little, Director of FSB’s Electrical Engineering Department, at firstname.lastname@example.org or 405-840-2931.